Wildhoney/EarlyTwenties.co.uk/README.md

 # Мари́я

-> Photography portfolio for Maria written in React (with Redux, Keo) using Babel to transpile to ES5.
+> Photography portfolio for Maria written in React (with Redux, Keo) using Babel to transpile to ES5 with a Clojure API.

 ![Travis](http://img.shields.io/travis/Wildhoney/Maria.svg?style=flat-square)
 &nbsp;